Jacques O'Neill: Breakthrough

+Return to Castleford Tigers

+On 20 April 2023, it was announced that O'Neill had rejoined the Castleford Tigers on an initial contract until the end of the 2023 season.
+Given his 18-month long absence from the sport and his previous hamstring issue, head physiotherapist Matt Crowther "worked closely with him to try and get him more mobile" and "durable" again.
+A sore Achilles meant this took longer than anticipated, so a loan move was utilised to build up match fitness.

+Sheffield Eagles (loan)

+In August 2023, O'Neill joined the Sheffield Eagles in the Championship on an initial two-week loan deal, continuing on a rolling basis.
+However, early into this move, he suffered a further setback with his Achilles injury, and was unable to make an appearance for the Eagles.

+Departure

+In October 2023, following the conclusion of his half-year deal, O'Neill was not included in Castleford's listed squad for the 2024 season.
+New head coach Craig Lingard later clarified, "Jacques O'Neill is not at the club, his contract hasn't been renewed and he has naturally left the club as people do at the end of their contracts."

+One year later, reflecting on his previous attempted return to rugby league, O'Neill said, "I was in a really bad place mentally and physically the worst shape of my life.
+I came back and expected to be the old Jacques who was playing Super League and it was just not the right timing."

+York Knights

+On 14 November 2024, it was announced that O'Neill had signed for York Knights in the RFL Championship on a one-year deal.

 International career

 O'Neill represented England Under-16s in their international series against France Under-16s in April 2015.
-He played as a hooker in both the 16-6 victory at Belle Vue on 3 April, scoring a try and receiving a Man of the Match award, and the 20-8 defeat at Post Office Road on 7 April.
+He played as a hooker in both the 16–6 victory at Belle Vue on 3 April, scoring a try and receiving a Man of the Match award, and the 20–8 defeat at Post Office Road on 7 April.

 In April 2021, O'Neill was selected in the England Knights performance squad.

 Personal life

 He was diagnosed with ADHD at age 9.

 In 2022, O'Neill became a contestant on the eighth series of Love Island.
-Ahead of his entrance, it was revealed he was the ex-boyfriend of fellow contestant Gemma Owen.
-Gemma's father is ex-England footballer Michael Owen.
 He decided to leave the villa on Day 37 for mental health purposes and to "get back to himself".
 Castleford Tigers offered O'Neill welfare support and spoke of the club's focus to support and welcome him at Wheldon Road.